WAIT! The Virus Changed Things.

 This is a change with the virus!
 If you are staying at one of our hotels, DO NOT check out in the morning.
 Tell the hotel you are having surgery with the Norman Parathyroid Center and ask for a late checkout (they will probably give you until 2:00 or even 3:00 pm).
 Since your family can’t stay at the hospital with you due to the new virus rules, they can stay at the hotel and have a place to leave their things and a place to relax while waiting for you.

-Most people bring a family member or two with them to the hospital.
+Some people come by themselves for parathyroid surgery and that is perfectly fine.
+But most people bring a family member or two with them to the hospital.
 If somebody comes with you, we strongly suggest that they download this app also so they can read about what is happening at all times.
 It really helps them and keeps them relaxed knowing where you are in the process, what is happening, and what is coming up next.

 If you are by yourself, we will ask you if there is anybody back home you would like us to call when your operation is completed.